-Crunch&Sip is a primary school nutrition program, developed to increase the quantities of vegetables, fruits and water being consumed by Western Australian children.
+Crunch&Sip is a primary school nutrition program, developed to increase the amount of vegetables, fruits and water being consumed by Western Australian children.
 It is an easy way to help kids stay healthy and happy during class time!

 Crunch&Sip is a set time during the school day for students to eat vegetables and fruit and drink water in the classroom.
 The Crunch&Sip break is not designed to replace recess and must occur within class time.
-Students bring vegetables and/or fruit and a clear water bottle to school each day for the Crunch&Sip break.
+Students bring vegetables and/or fruit in a reusable container and a clear water bottle to school each day for the Crunch&Sip break.

 Giving students the chance to re-fuel in class with fruit or vegetables helps to improve physical and mental performance and concentration, as well as promoting long term health.

 Crunch&Sip is a well-established program in Western Australia, with over 50% of eligible schools across the state currently certified.